pivotal/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/post-install-configuration.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-After you have installed Tanzu Supply Chain, there are several steps you must complete to ensure that you have a functioning installation.
-Use Namespace Provisioner to configure service accounts and permissions.
+After you install Tanzu Supply Chain, use Namespace Provisioner to configure service accounts and permissions.

-## Things to configure

-- OCI Store Configuration
+VMware recommended that you use Namespace Provisioner to configure the following:

-  - Supply Chains persist data between stages by reading and writing to an OCI repository.
+OCI Store configuration: Supply Chains persist data between stages by reading and writing to an OCI repository.
 The location of the OCI repository is configured by a Kubernetes Secret named `oci-store` that exists within the developer namespace.
-  - Access to this repository is controlled by a Tekton annotated secret which can have any name as long as it has the `tekton.dev/docker-0` annotation pointing to the OCI repository.
+Access to this repository is controlled by a Tekton annotated secret that can have any name with the `tekton.dev/docker-0` annotation pointing to the OCI repository.

-- Permissions for Buildpacks Cluster Builders for buildpack-build component
-  - If you are planning to use the `buildpack-build` component to create images using TBS configured with `ClusterBuilders` you must add some additional permissions.
+Permissions for the `buildpack-build` component and Cluster Builders: You must add some additional permissions to use the `buildpack-build` component to create images with Tanzu Build Service configured with `ClusterBuilders.

-## Setup using Namespace Provisioner
+## Configure Tanzu Supply Chain using Namespace Provisioner

-VMware recommended you use Namespace Provisioner for the entire setup:

 1. Create a `Secret` in the `tap-install` namespace that has the location and credentials for the `oci-store` as follows: